 When introducing new angelfish into an existing tank of fish, you don't want any more conflicts than necessary.
-We've seen a lot of people suggest to move ornaments and decorations around to confuse the existing fish and prevent fighting.
+We've seen a lot of people suggest moving ornaments and decorations around to confuse the existing fish and prevent fighting.
 In our experience that seldom works with angelfish.

 Another technique is to introduce all the fish to a tank at once.
 If you are getting fish from different sources, it's best to quarantine each source separately and then after the quarantine period, put them all into the community tank at the same time.
 This way, there will be no territorial aggression at the beginning.